Energy Science and Technology - Master of Science (M.Sc.)

 - We recommend that students do not work during 1st semester.

-- There is a limited number of student assistant positions (HiWi) available at the institutes participating in the MSc program “Energy Science and Technology"
+- There is a limited number of student assistant positions (HiWi) available at the institutes participating in the MSc programme "Energy Science and Technology”.

-- There is no financial compensation for master´s thesis work done at Ulm University.
+- There is no financial compensation for master´s thesis work done at University of Ulm.

-- Info Work Regulations for Students (International Office, Ulm University)
+- Info Work Regulations for Students (International Office, University of Ulm)